radcamp/radcamp.github.io/IBS2019/02_ipyrad_partI_CLI.md

 # Step 1: Loading the raw data files

-With reads already demultiplexed to samples, step 1 simply scans through the raw data, verifies the input format, and counts reads per sample.
-It doesn't create any new directories or modify the raw files in any way.
+Commonly sequencing facilities will give you one giant .gz file that contains all the reads from all the samples all mixed up together.

-> **Note on step 1:** More commonly, rather than returning demultiplexed samples as we have here, sequencing facilities will give you one giant .gz file that contains all the sequences from your run.
-This situation only slightly modifies step 1, and does not modify further steps, so we will refer you to the [full ipyrad tutorial](http://ipyrad.readthedocs.io/tutorial_intro_cli.html) for guidance in this case.
+> **Note on step 1:** Occasionally sequencing facilities will send back data already demultiplexed to samples.
+This is totally fine, and is handled natively by ipyrad.
+In this case you would use the `sorted_fastq_path` in the params file to indiciate the sample fastq.gz files. ipyrad will then scan the samples and load in the raw data.

 Now lets run step 1!
-For the Anolis data this will take <1 minute.
+For the simulated data.
+This will take <1 minute.

 > **Special Note:** In interactive mode please be aware to *always* specify the number of cores with the `-c` flag.
 If you do not specify the number of